texto da notificação

 I believe that we have all been made to create, and this is in our DNA.
 Making and transforming thoughts, shapes and colors into real experiences that transcend the field of ideas and, maybe, make dreams into real, visual and also emotional experiences.
 I’ve been trying to do it through design, music and “the life that I live.”
 As brilliantly summarized by Walt Disney, I conclude: “If you can dream it, you can do it.”

-I admire beauty in the sense of construction of the being, in the sublime and through small details.
-Curious, contradictory and connected to challenges.
-I believe in the power of God, of vodka and that laugh is always the best thing in life, and that life, even when it’s crazy and absurd, is beautiful.
-Sometimes you can find me here, in other magazines, websites, on Instagram (@pedrobuzzatto), at a good Japanese restaurant, or dancing samba during Carnival.
+I love to talk, write and questioning.
+I admire the beautiful in the sense of the construction of being, in the sublime and through the small details.
+Always curious, contradictory and linked to challenges.
+I believe in the power of God and vodka and that laughing is one of the best remedies for the soul.
+Sometimes you find me around here, in other magazines, websites, on Instagram @pedrobuzzatto, in a good Japanese Restautant , or dancing Samba at Carnival.
+After all, life is crazy and absurd, but it's wonderful.
+Everything is a delirium.

 Young Brazilian photographer, fascinated by human expressions such as music and fashion.